 Yes!
-And we allow you to access the full running system.
+We allow you to access the full running system.
 SSH server is by default on, and accessible only from your LAN network.

 The SSH password will reset itself during reboot (and few other conditions).
 It will also reset if you ever use the Remote Support function.